If you’re searching for the ultimate Guatemala itinerary, look no more!

 Monterrico is fairly safe, but as with everywhere in Guatemala, avoid walking around alone at night.

-- Have a nice long chat with your hostel/ hotel owner about what areas are safe and what aren’t.
+- Have a nice long chat with your hostel/ hotel owner about what areas are safe and what isn’t.
 Get them to write them down on a map.

 - If you go out after dark, know your location and use a trusted driver (get your hostel or hotel to book you one).
 Don’t go walking around at night.